basarat/typescript-book/docs/types/readonly.md

 ### Various Use Cases

 #### ReactJS
-One library that loves immutability is ReactJS and its a great idea to mark your `Props` and `State` to be immutable e.g.
+One library that loves immutability is ReactJS and it's a great idea to mark your `Props` and `State` to be immutable e.g.:

 ```ts
 interface Props {